CyprienQuemeneur/INF8225-Project/README.md

 ### **Image classification**

 As a baseline model, a ResNeSt is trained for image classification.
 The notebook _ResNeSt_classification.ipynb_  reproduces the experiments on the ImageNet dataset, using the pretrained models made available by the authors of the original article (all rights reserved).
-Furthermore, we additionaly examine the influence of the batch size on the final results and reproduce the ablation study conducted in the original article.
+Furthermore, we additionally examine the influence of the batch size on the final results and reproduce the ablation study conducted in the original article.

 A complete guideline is found in the notebook, however **the results and conclusions are found in the final report, which is written under an article format**.